24 Delicious Books About Food to Devour in 2024

 She begs her twin sister Cass to switch places like they did when they were kids.
 She will take over the bakery and Cass will pretend to be her.

 This adorable holiday romance is just the book to brighten your day and put a smile on your face.
-How could we not put it on a list of novels about food?
-This is one of the best holiday books we have read!
+This is one of the best holiday books I’ve read!

 For more books like these, check out our list of 6 Coffee Shop Romance Books